top of page

 Paul reminds the reader that the symbols for the Passover are the bread and the cup (i.e. wine).
 We must recognise the validity and necessity of taking these symbols, which is not a choice but a condition of the faith, and ensure that we are spiritually prepared to do so to the best of our ability.

 The point that seems to confuse a great many people is when Paul says, ‘For as often as you eat this bread and drink the cup’.
-The Apostle Paul was conveying the idea that for as ‘often’ or as ‘many times’ we partake of this once-a-year event over the course of our lifetime (in accordance with the law and Christ's command (i.e., partaking of the bread and wine on the evening of the 14th day of God’s first month of Abib), doing so ensures we proclaim the Lord's death according to scripture until his return.
+The Apostle Paul was conveying the idea that for as ‘often’ or as ‘many times’ we partake of this once-a-year event over the course of our lifetime (in accordance with the law and Christ's command (i.e., partaking of the bread and wine in the evening of the 14th day of God’s first month of Abib), doing so ensures we proclaim the Lord's death according to scripture until his return.
 In short, it fulfils, in part, our covenantal duty to the New Testament observance of Passover until the return of Christ.
-(The brethren washing one another's feet is the other aspect of our duty for Passover).
+(The brethren washing one another’s feet is the other aspect of our duty for Passover).

-Another underlying point of the verse is to ensure we apply the new symbols that Christ ordained for Passover.
+Another underlying point of the verse is to ensure we apply the new symbols Christ ordained for Passover.
 Doing so prevents us from falling into idolatry.
 By emphasising that the new symbols for Christ as our Passover is the bread and wine, Paul provides a number of important boundaries we should be mindful of.
 Some of them are;

 • To prevent the possibility of reintroducing a physical lamb as the symbol of the New Covenant Passover in any way, shape, or form that belonged to the First Covenant's sacrificial system.